doctorfree/MirrorCommand/README.md

 - [**wireless_dot_sample**](wireless_dot_sample)
   Sample $HOME/.wireless to assist in wireless configuration

-Many sample MagicMirror configuration files are provided in the [**config**](config) subdirectory.
-Copy those of interest to your MagicMirror/config folder and modify as needed.

-My custom.css is provided in the css subdirectory.
-Copy and modify as needed.

 ## Remote access

 In order to remotely access the MagicMirror command line it is necessary to